sardisnetwork/docs/intro.md

 # Sardis Network

 ## Introduction to Sardis Network
 Sardis Network (Sardis) is a decentralized, high-efficiency and energy-saving public chain.
 It is compatible with smart contracts and supports high- performance transactions.
-The endogenous token of Sardisis HT and it adopts the HPoS consensus mechanism.
+The endogenous token of Sardis's SRDX and it adopts the HPoS consensus mechanism.
 Sardiswill continue to improve the efficiency of Ethereum by Layer2, which will supplement and empower the Ethereum ecosystem.

 ## Declaration
 To help developers’ evolvement at every stage